In the human body, the rotator cuff is a functional anatomical unit located in the upper extremity.

 - teres minor muscle

 - subscapularis muscle

-The following article describes the anatomy, function and pathologies of the rotator cuff.
+The following article describes the anatomy, including the origins and insertions, together with the function and pathologies of the rotator cuff.

 Origins and insertions

 The subscapularis muscle is very important for the internal rotation of the humerus.
 It arises from the subscapular fossa and inserts on the lesser tubercle of the humerus.

 Teres minor muscle